Coping With Psoriatic Arthritis

 Healthier, more lasting ways to deal with the emotional effects of psoriatic arthritis include:

 Finding professional help for depression.
 Depression is often at the root of harmful coping behaviors.
 In one study, 32% of people with psoriasis were diagnosed with depression, compared to about 7% of the general population.
-If you have a feeling of sadness or emptiness that you can't shake, talk with your health care provider.
+If you have a feeling of sadness or emptiness that you can't shake, talk with a health care provider.
 Depression is a serious condition that can be treated.

 Dealing With the Stress of Psoriatic Arthritis